ais-one/cookbook/README.md

 - Authentication & Authorization
   - Local Login
   - JWT & 2FA OTP (using Google Authenticator)
+  - Refresh token
   - OAuth2 Github Login
   - SAML ADFS login using Passport
+- Documentation
-- OpenAPI documentation with JSDoc
+  - OpenAPI with JSDoc (enable for local only)
 - Key-Value Store for user token storage on server (can replace with redis in local development environment)
 - Websocket (use https://www.websocket.org/echo.html & ngrok to test)
 - GraphQL (use Apollo server)